pingcap/tidb-operator/en/deploy-tidb-operator.md

     > **Note:**
     >
     > `${chart_version}` represents the chart version of TiDB Operator.
 For example, `v1.2.0-alpha.1`.
-You can view the currently supported versions by running the `helm search -l tidb-operator` command.
+You can view the currently supported versions by running the `helm search repo -l tidb-operator` command.

 2. Configure TiDB Operator